alpha-hack-program/finance-engine-mcp-rs

 Finance Engine MCP Server

-A production-ready Model Context Protocol (MCP) server developed in Rust that provides seven strongly-typed financial calculation functions.
+A production-ready Model Context Protocol (MCP) server developed in Rust that provides eight strongly-typed financial calculation functions.
 This project demonstrates how to build enterprise-grade MCP servers with sophisticated multi-step calculations for financial analysis and business intelligence.

 Why This Finance Engine MCP Server?